swiss-ai-center/documentation/docs/tutorials/create-a-service-to-detect-anomalies-using-a-model-built-from-scratch.md

 12. Get the type of the data from the `dataset` field.
 13. Use the model to reconstruct the original time series data.
 14. Return the result of the service.
-15. Edit the description of the service.
+15. Change the API description.
+The description is a markdown string that will be displayed in the API documentation.
 16. Edit the summary of the service.
 17. Edit the title of the service.
 18. Edit the version of the service.